iTwin/bis-schemas/Domains/2-DisciplinePhysical/Building/BuildingSpatial/BuildingSpatial.remarks.md

 A `Space` is typically aggregated by a `Story` or another `Space`. `Space` elements compose stories and other spaces, and they may also decompose into spaces.

 Equivalent to [IfcSpace](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcSpace.htm) with CompositionType != COMPLEX.

+#### Space Occupancy

+A `Space` can have its occupancy requirements defined within `SpaceOccupancyAspect`.
+The aspect will typically be assigned to `Spacetype` if one is modeled for a space, In cases where `Space` does not have `SpaceType` assigned, the `SpaceOccupancyAspect` can be related directly.

 ### Story